Physical Therapy Guide to Calf Strain

 - When you contact a physical therapy clinic for an appointment, ask about the physical therapists' experience in helping people who have calf strains.

-- During your first visit with the physical therapist, be prepared to describe your symptoms in as much detail as possible and explain what makes your symptoms worse.
+- Be prepared to describe your symptoms in as much detail as possible and explain what makes your symptoms worse.

 The following articles provide some of the best scientific evidence related to physical therapy treatment of calf strain.
 The articles report recent research and give an overview of the standards of practice both in the United States and around the world.
 The article titles are linked either to a PubMed* abstract of the article or to free full text so that you can read it or print out a copy to bring with you to your health care provider.